Justin-DynamicD/rancher_rke_hashitools/README.md

 ### Note on WSL2

-if you're using WSL2 to deploy instead of a "true" Linux, there are some permission lines that will fail.
+if you're using WSL2 to deploy instead of a "true" Linux, there are some permission lines that will fail if you try to run your code from /mnt/c/...
 In order to resolve this, create `/etc/wsl.conf` and place the following config within:

 ```
 [automount]